 At the time of this article, the Western Regional Air Planning (WRAP) RPO has released its methodology for screening, which utilizes the “Q/d” ratio to determine whether sources could potentially impact a Class I area based on the magnitude of emissions released (tpy) divided by distance (km) to the nearest Class I area.
 Using this methodology, with a WRAP-recommended threshold of 10, the WRAP region has approximately 23 oil and gas facilities that were not screened out, and will require reasonable progress evaluations.

 For those sites located in RPOs and states that have not defined their screening methodology, we can assist with this analysis to determine if your site might be screened into this program, or we can help you be more prepared in the stakeholder process and subsequent evaluation phase.
-For more information, please contact Trinity at (800) 229-6655 for assistance.
+Learn more about Trinity's Regional Haze Support services or call us at (800) 229-6655 for assistance.

 In addition, for more information, please read “ Regional Haze Rule Second Planning Period” and register for: